-The meaning of the color of roses and the unspoken language of love!
-After all, there is something about the sight of a red rose on Valentine’s Day.
-But, I see these lovely flowers as just that…lovely, no matter the color.
-But be forewarned, young admirers, the color of each rose can have a very different meaning from what you intend.
-Therefore, this guide of rose colors and their meanings should come in handy.
+Personally, I see these lovely flowers as just that…lovely flowers…no matter what the color.
+But be forewarned, young admirer, the color of the rose can have a very different meaning from what you intend.

 Red roses proclaim “I love you.”
-Therefore, they seem to be the most popular of all rose colors which symbolizes deep love, romance and passion.
+The most popular of all rose colors, red roses symbolize deep love, romance and passion.
 The red rose has long been a symbol of beauty and perfection and can also symbolize courage.
 A dark red or burgundy rose depicts a beauty that is uncontrived and unadorned.